supercomments/supercomments/README.md

 ## Installing

 ### Get your Reddit API key
 Log into Reddit and go to the [app preferences page](https://www.reddit.com/prefs/apps/).
 Create a new app, selecting the "installed app" type.
-Fill in whatever you want for name, just make sure you use the URL of your website root as the redirect URI (see following section).
+Fill in whatever you want for name.
+For the redirect URI, you can use the URL of any site you control, since you will just be dropping in a short script to handle the OAuth redirect (see next section).
+For example, you could use the root URL of your website.
 Save the app and note down the consumer key (displayed under the app's name and "installed app" in the list of apps on your prefs page).

 ### Set up the OAuth redirect script
-Put the following code in the `<head>` of your website root:
+Put the following code in the `<head>` of your website root or some other page that you control:

 ```
     <script type="text/javascript">